CAPTCHA Solving for Native GUI Agents: Automated Reasoning-Action Data Generation and Self-Corrective Training: Methodology

 \subsection{Scalable Data Collection and Curation}

-With the help of our dynamic CAPTCHA system, generating large-scale CAPTCHA trajectory data become possible.
+With the help of our dynamic CAPTCHA system, generating large-scale CAPTCHA trajectory data becomes possible.
 The ground-truth annotations (e.g., target coordinates and environment metadata) provided by our system enable scalable generation of expert solutions and self-correction traces, as we will discuss in this section. \paragraph{Solution Trace Generation with Reasoning Data} One key challenge in improving CAPTCHA-solving capability is collecting large-scale training data with minimal human supervision.
 To address this challenge, we utilize the \emph{groundtruth} provided by our dynamic CAPTCHA system.
 This supervision guides an expert reasoning model (e.g., a SOTA strong model) toward producing both correct final answers and aligned intermediate reasoning steps.
 Specifically, we provide the expert with a screenshot of the CAPTCHA and a carefully curated prompt that prompts the expert to reason as if the ground truth were unknown.
 However, we also explicitly supply the ground truth solution and annotation, which constrains the expert's final action sequence to match the ground truth.
-The expert generates structured reasoning, and we perform automatic checks to ensure that the reasoning trace does not cheat and directly use the answer.
+The expert generates structured reasoning, and we perform automatic checks to ensure that the reasoning trace does not cheat and directly reveal the answer.
 We append the ground truth actions and obtain reasoning-action traces.
-Figure \ref{fig:pipe}(a) illustrates the workflow.
+This answer-conditioned setup is similar in spirit to rationale bootstrapping in STaR~\cite{zelikman2022star}.
+Manual inspection of sampled traces found them generally coherent and task-aligned.
+Figure \ref{fig:pipe}(a) illustrates the workflow of solution trace generation.

 The reasoning-action trace offers several advantages over action-only supervision.
 Explicit reasoning exposes intermediate semantic decisions such as object identification, target verification, and termination conditions, allowing the model to learn not only what action to take but why it is taken.
 By abstracting away from pixel-level appearance, reasoning provides a consistent decision structure across visually diverse CAPTCHA instances, which in turn improves generalization and enables reliable transfer of learned primitives to unseen variants and out-of-distribution layouts.
 In \cref{label:ablation_reasoning}, we present an ablation study to validate the importance of reasoning data.